-Average position, or adjusted average position, is a sum of all rankings divided by the number of keywords that you're tracking for a particular URL or website.
+Average position, or adjusted average position, is a sum of all rankings divided by the number of keywords you're tracking for a particular URL or website.
 For a better representation and comparison, we use a maximum search depth ranking (100 in most cases) for the keywords that are not ranking anywhere in the searched results.

 2. How is search volume defined?

 Search volume is defined as average monthly searches for a particular keyword on Google.
 One is global search volume (the total number of all searches globally) and local, based on the keyword location you're tracking.